Frequently Asked Questions on Managing Director (MD) Selection

 Previously, the IMF’s By-Laws stated that at the time of the initial appointment as Managing Director, the person selected had to be less than 65 years old, and that a person could not hold the position of Managing Director beyond her/his 70th birthday.
 This age limit had been introduced in 1951, prior to which there was no age limit for the Managing Director.

 Following the recommendation by the Executive Board, the Board of Governors approved an amendment to remove the age limit.
-Removing the age limit allows more flexibility in the selection process for both current and future candidates for the position of the Managing Director.
+Removing the age limit allowed more flexibility in the selection process for both current and future candidates for the position of the Managing Director.

-Removing the age limit is also consistent with the lack of an age limit for members of the Executive Board (which the Managing Director chairs) as well as for the World Bank Group President and the heads of many international institutions.
+Removing the age limit was also consistent with the lack of an age limit for members of the Executive Board (which the Managing Director chairs) as well as for the World Bank Group President and the heads of many international institutions.